-If you have any adorable, fluffy little friends running around your house, then chances are you probably have a pet bed or two as well and might be looking for a way to clean pet beds naturally.
+If you have any adorable, fluffy little friends running around your house, then chances are you probably have a pet bed or two as well and might be looking for a way to deodorize and clean pet beds naturally.
 We have two cats and a dog, who are all definitely spoiled and sleep pretty much anywhere they like during the day, but at night we usually put them in the kitchen and close the door so they don’t disturb us with all of their shenanigans, so we have a couple of pet beds for them in there.

 The pet beds that I have are from Martha Stewart and the covers are completely removable, so I do like to just take them off and toss them in the wash every once in awhile.
 Here’s an almost identical pet bed if you’re looking for one like this.
 It’s honestly kind of a lot of work though to get everything back into the covers properly and looking nice and straight, so I don’t always have the time to do that full cleaning as often as I’d like.
 It’s nice to have this quicker freshening-up option that I can do easily and a little more often too.
 Truthfully, this is probably all you really need to do to keep your pet beds clean, especially if your pet bed covers don’t come off easily.

-Clean Pet Beds Naturally
+How to Clean Pet Beds Naturally

 So here’s what you do!